GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

     echo Hello World

-You can see that the terminal responded with "Hello World" The echo command relays whatever is after it back into the terminal.
+You can see that the terminal responded with "Hello World".
+The echo command relays whatever is after it back into the terminal.